f-corvaro/42.common_core/born2beroot/README.md

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/29.png">

 18 | Choose the type of partition.
-We choose primary because it will be the partition where the Operating System will be installed.
+We choose primary because it will be the partition where the operating system will be installed.

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/30.png">

-Brief description of all types of partitions:
+** Brief description of all types of partitions:**

-◦ Primary: The only partition on which an OS can be installed.
+◦ **Primary:** The only partition on which an OS can be installed.
 There can only be 4 primary partitions per hard drive or 3 primary and one extended.

-◦ Extended: It was designed to break the 4 primary partition limitation on a single physical disk.
+◦ **Extended:** It was designed to break the 4 primary partition limitation on a single physical disk.
 An HDD may contain only one extended partition, but that extended partition can be subdivided into multiple logical partitions.
 It's used to contain logical partitions.

-◦ Logical: It occupies a portion of the primary/extended partition or the whole of it, which has been formatted with a specific type of file system (in our case we will use ext4) and has been assigned a unit, so the operating system recognizes the logical partitions or its file system.
-There can be a maximum of 23 logical partitions in an extended partition, however, Linux, the OS we are currently working with, reduces it to 15, more than enough for this project.
+◦ **Logical:** It occupies a portion of the primary/extended partition or the whole of it, which has been formatted with a specific type of file system (in our case we will use ext4) and has been assigned a unit, so the operating system recognizes the logical partitions or its file system.
+There can be a maximum of 23 logical partitions in an extended partition, however, Linux (the OS we are currently working with), reduces it to 15, more than enough for this project.

 19 |   Select ```Beginning``` because we want that the new partition will be created at the beginning of the available space.